thadryanjs/install-arch-on-vm/InstallVM.md

     genfstab /mnt >> /mnt/etc/fstab

-Now we use the Arch version of ```chroot```.
+Now we use the Arch version of 'chroot'.
 This creates an isolated environment that doesn't have access to the main system in case we biff something (the extra arguments are where to put this environment and what shell to use).

     arch-chroot /mnt /bin/bash